 Johnson appeals for unity as England enters new lockdown

-LONDON, United Kingdom (AFP) — Prime Minister Boris Johnson yesterday called for a united effort to tackle spiking coronavirus infection rates, as 56 million people in England went into a second lockdown but with the public weary of restrictions and fearing for their jobs and livelihoods.
+LONDON, United Kingdom (AFP)— Prime Minister Boris Johnson called for a united effort to tackle spiking coronavirus infection rates, as 56 million people in England went into a second lockdown but with the public weary of restrictions and fearing for their livelihoods.

-Renewed stay-at-home restrictions and closures are set to last for four weeks, yet have been met with scepticism that they can halt the worst death toll from the virus in Europe.
+Renewed stay-at-home restrictions and business closures came into force Thursday and are set to last for four weeks yet have been met with scepticism that they can halt the worst death toll from the virus in Europe.

 "We can do this, we will do this by December 2nd," he told a news conference, promising that compliance could see people enjoy "as normal a Christmas as possible".

-The latest lockdown came into force at 0001 GMT and, by daybreak, had turned normally bustling cities into ghost towns, and left normally packed tourist destinations deserted.
+The latest lockdown came into force at 0001 GMT Thursday and by daybreak had turned normally bustling cities into ghost towns.

-Hours before, some revellers clashed with police outside packed pubs, including in parts of London and the northern city of Leeds.

 Johnson abandoned a recently introduced system of regional curbs and announced the shutdown after dire warnings that hospitals could soon be overwhelmed with COVID-19 cases.

-Simon Stevens, the head of the State-run National Health Service (NHS), urged compliance and warned: “This second wave of COVID is real and it is serious.”
+Simon Stevens, the head of the state-run National Health Service (NHS) in England, urged compliance and warned: "This second wave of COVID is real and it is serious."

-“Today's infection is the intensive care order book for a fortnight's time,” he added, noting hospital admissions had shot up from below 500 in early September to more than 11,000.
+"Today's infection is the intensive care order book for a fortnight's time," he added, noting the total number of patients admitted to hospital had shot up from below 500 in early September to more than 11,000.

-That was the equivalent of 22 hospitals “full of COVID patients” and compares to 7,000 people with cancer receiving in-patient treatment, he added.

 Opinion polls suggest overall public backing for the revived stay-at-home policy.

-But concerns are mounting about the impact on the economy and mental health, and a sizeable minority of 34 MPs from Johnson's ruling Conservative party rebelled against the new measures during a vote in Parliament Wednesday.
+But concerns are mounting about the impact on the economy and mental health, and dozens of lawmakers in Johnson's ruling Conservative party rebelled against the new measures during a vote in parliament Wednesday.

+On Thursday night, demonstrators gathered in central London to protest the new lockdown, with police saying they had arrested more than 100, the majority for breaching the new restrictions.

-To avoid extending the lockdown, Johnson is pinning his hopes on an ambitious new programme of COVID testing to detect and isolate infected people, starting with a city-wide trial launching in Liverpool today.
+To avoid extending the lockdown, Johnson is pinning his hopes on an ambitious new programme of Covid testing to detect and isolate infected people, starting with a city-wide trial launching in Liverpool on Friday.

 Around 2,000 military personnel are being mobilised to help in the pilot, which will identify positive cases even in people without symptoms.

-The new restrictions bring England into line with other parts of the United Kingdom, which have their own devolved governments, and with nations in Europe including France.
+The new restrictions bring England into line with other parts of the UK, which have their own devolved governments, and with nations in Europe including France.

 They include a return to working from home where possible and the closure of all non-essential shops and services.